 Like tomatoes, watermelons are true berries.
-They can be easily grown in home and small gardens, but they require space, good and moist soil, plenty of sun and often protection from various diseases and pests.
+They can be easily grown in homes and small gardens, but they require space, good and moist soil, plenty of sun, and often protection from various diseases and pests.

-But, who doesn't like a slice of cold watermelon during summer heat ...
+But who doesn't like a slice of cold watermelon during the summer heat ...

 Watermelons are one of the favorite refreshment fruits and snacks for many people.
-Many people wonder are watermelons healthy at all and how many calories they contain - for more info regarding this topic, feel free to check Health Benefits of Watermelon article.
+Many people wonder if watermelons are healthy at all and how many calories they contain - for more info regarding this topic, feel free to check Health Benefits of Watermelon article.

-Watermelons are native to Africa and they need warmth, sun and plenty of nutrients to grow and bear fruits.
-Size of varieties vary, but generally, they also need lots of space.
+Watermelons are native to Africa, and they need warmth, sun, and plenty of nutrients to grow and bear fruits.
+The size of varieties varies, but generally, they also need lots of space.

 Optimum temperatures for watermelons are around 26-28°C (around 80° Fahrenheit).
 Temperatures below 12°C (54°F) and above 40°C (104°F) will stop plants' growth.
-Also, watermelons are very sensitive to frost and such temperatures can kill not only its vines, but entire plants.
+Also, watermelons are very sensitive to frost, and such temperatures can kill not only their vines but entire plants.

 Soil Preparation and Fertilization

-If you want to grow watermelons in home garden, in late autumn, add (aged) manure, compost, humus, seaweed and some balanced NPK fertilizer like 15:15:15.
+If you want to grow watermelons in your home garden in late autumn, add (aged) manure, compost, humus, seaweed, and some balanced NPK fertilizer like 15:15:15.
 Some people are 'afraid' that excess rain will wash away nitrogen from the soil, over winter - however, they are NOT concerned without a good reason!
-Although autumn fertilization is not absolute requirement, it is good thing to do.
+Although autumn fertilization is not an absolute requirement, it is a good thing to do.

-In early spring, check pH and if required, adjusted it.
+In early spring, check pH and, if required, adjust it.

-Good preparation of the soil is very important and when done properly, all what one can do is to add some 15:15:15 or some similar NPK fertilizer with emphasis on potassium to the flowering plants.
+Good preparation of the soil is very important, and when done properly, all one can do is add some 15:15:15 or some similar NPK fertilizer with emphasis on potassium to the flowering plants.
 Amounts depend on the plants, but 30g (an ounce) per plant every few weeks is enough.

 Depending on the variety, days to maturity range from 70 to 90.
-That and the fact that some varieties have two or more crops per growing season (or they bear fruits for couple of weeks - depends how one sees it), means that soil must be kept fertile and moist all the time.
+That and the fact that some varieties have two or more crops per growing season (or they bear fruits for a couple of weeks - depending on how one sees it) means that soil must be kept fertile and moist all the time.

-Note: somewhat reduced watering during last week before harvest can increase sweetness of the fruits.
-Also, removing vines is note necessary for this purpose.
+Note: somewhat reduced watering during the last week before harvest can increase the sweetness of the fruits.
+Also, removing vines is not necessary for this purpose.

 Sowing and Transplanting of Watermelons

-Watermelons can be sown directly into the soil, they can be sown in the pots and then transplanted or they can be even grafted and after healing period, transplanted into the garden.
+Watermelons can be sown directly into the soil, they can be sown in the pots and then transplanted, or they can even be grafted and, after the healing period, transplanted into the garden.

-When sowing seeds in the pots, keep in mind that watermelons grow fast and they can easily overgrow pots and hence have issues with being transplanted onto the permanent position.
-Unless you live in cold region, sow seeds directly into the soil, some 30 cm (one foot) apart, with 1.5 - 2 m (5-7 feet) between rows.
-Again, it depends on the used variety.
+When sowing seeds in the pots, keep in mind that watermelons grow fast, and they can easily overgrow pots and hence have issues with being transplanted onto the permanent position.
+Unless you live in a cold region, sow seeds directly into the soil, some 30 cm (one foot) apart, with 1.5 - 2 m (5-7 feet) between rows.
+Again, it depends on the variety used.